easy Aloo-palak-pakora recipe

 • Combine vegetables

-In a large mixing bowl, add the sliced potatoes, onions, green chilis and chopped spinach.
+– In a large mixing bowl, add sliced potatoes, onions, green chilis and chopped spinach.

 • Make veggies mix